muffinista/before-dawn/README.md

 details in
 [the wiki](https://github.com/muffinista/before-dawn/wiki/Writing-A-Screensaver).

 There's also a very basic editor mode built into Before Dawn, which will generate some basic code for you to work from, and will make it easier to add some configurable options to your work.

+The editor has a preview section:

 ![editor window](assets/editor.png "Editor Window")

+And also a section where you can add custom options for your screensaver:

 ![editor window](assets/editor-settings.png "Editor Settings Window")